-The sanctuary allows visitors taking the Interactive Tour to enjoy the Sanctuary Walk.
-I arrived early to take this interpretive walk around the sanctuary and learn some interesting facts about wolves.
+The sanctuary allows visitors taking the Interactive Tour and Intro Tour to enjoy the Sanctuary Walk.
+I arrived early to take this interpretive walk and learn about wolves and the importance of preserving natural spaces.
 There are some rules and a dress code.
 Wolves are attracted to fur, faux fur and anything dangling.
 The sanctuary also asks that you don’t call, whistle or otherwise try to entice wolfdogs.
 Wolves are afraid of people, and while dogs may love this attention, it’s terrifying for a wolf.

 The wolfdogs are separated into their preferred packs.
 All of the enclosures are huge with trees, trails and obstacles that mimic a wolf’s natural environment.
 If the animals choose to say hi, they come up to the fence.
 If they’d rather do other, wolfey things, they have many places to hide.
 It’s the ideal setup for these skittish animals.

 Along the walk there are signs with tons of information.
 Did you know that wolf kills are good for the soil?
 They add nitrogen and other nutrients, which enhance plant life in the given area.
 Wolf kills also feed many different species.
 These kills are just one of the many reasons why wolves are an important part of a healthy ecosystem.
-This intro tour was a great opportunity to learn interesting facts about wolves.
+There was so much information packed into this tour, I had to take photos of the signs so I could digest them later.

 During my Sanctuary Walk, I met Mauko, a low content wolf/husky mix.
 Because of her friendly demeanour, she is available for adoption to the right home.
 Wolfdogs aren’t for everyone, and Yamnuska Wolfdog Sanctuary promotes responsible wolfdog ownership.